Pedro2080/Shell-Scripting-Exercises/README.md

 Finally display the number of files to the screen on the next line.
 Call the function three times.
 First on the “/etc” directory, next on the “/var” directory and finally on the “/usr/bin” directory.

 **11-** Write the shell script that renames all files in the current directory that end in “.jpg” to begin with today’s date in the following format: YYYY-MM-DD.
-For example, if a picture of my cat was in the current directory and today was December 13, 2022 it would change name from “mycat.jpg” to “2022–12–13-mycat.jpg”.
+For example, if a picture of my cat was in the current directory and today was 13,December 2022 it would change name from “mycat.jpg” to “2022–12–13-mycat.jpg”.

 **12-** Write the script that renames files based on the file extension.
 Next,It should ask the user what prefix to prepend to the file name(s).
 By default, the prefix should be the current date in YYYY-MM-DD format.
 If the user simply press enter,the current date will be used.
 Otherwise,whatever the user entered will be used as the prefix.
 Next,it should display the original file name and new name of the file.
 Finally,it should rename the file.

-**13-** Created the start-up script for an application start and stop.<br />
+**13-** Create a start-up script for an application start and stop.<br />
 **14-** Write the shell script that displays one random number on the screen and also generates a system log message with that random number.Use the “user” facility and “info” facility for your messages.

 **15-** Modify the previous script to that it uses a logging function.
 Additionally, tag each syslog message with “randomly” and include process ID.
 Generate a 3 random numbers.